 The contribution of the transverse operators to the coefficient function $\Cff^{(2)}$ is calculated from \eqn{eq:Cff_defn} and has the general form

-Away from the endpoint $\zbar=\zzbar=0$ there are no rapidity divergences, so the contribution from each operator to $g_{n,\nb}^T$ and $h_{n,\nb}^T$ are the same as in \eqn{eq:CS_12-N}.
+Away from the endpoint $\zbar=\zzbar=0$ there are no rapidity divergences, so the contribution from each operator to $g_{n,\nb}^T$ and $h_{n,\nb}^T$ are the same as in Eqs. \eqref{eq:CS_N} and \eqref{eq:CS_12-N}.
 After summing and integrating over $u$'s, these combine to give the functions $g_{n,\nb}^T$, $h_{n,\nb}^T$:

 The endpoint region is overcounted in the sum of the two sectors, and must be compensated by subtracting away half the wrong limit of each sector.
 In contrast with the previous cases, the power counting of the required overlap subtractions is more subtle because the overlap graphs must subtract not only logarithmic, but also linear rapidity divergences.